COVID-19 Vaccine Distribution:

 SCHEDULING FOR COVID-19 VACCINATION IS CURRENTLY OPEN TO:

-Current Cherry Health patients that are 12 and older.
+Anyone that is 12 and older.

 You should not receive the second dose earlier than recommended (21 days for Pfizer and 28 days for Moderna).
 The second dose should be given as close to the recommended timeframe as possible, but if that is not possible, then the second dose of Pfizer and Moderna COVID-19 vaccines may be scheduled up to 6 weeks (42 days) after the first dose.
 However, there is no clear data on the effectiveness if it is delayed beyond this timeframe.
 For more information, review the CDC’s guidance on vaccine administration.